 Benefits of Dental Implants

-- Reliability: The success rate of implants is very high, especially for patients that have good oral health.
+- Reliability – The success rate of dental implants in Deer Park is very high, especially for patients with a history of good oral health.
 It can be as high as 98% in some cases!

 Are Dental Implants Right for Me?